Porting-Dead-Mods/Researchd/docs/datagen/kubejs.md

 });
 ```

-The event handling is set up in `com.portingdeadmods.researchd.integration.KubeJSIntegration`.
+The event handling is set up in `com.portingdeadmods.researchd.compat.KubeJSIntegration`.